-- 1. On the Terminal Ramp, the non-movement area boundary marking can be found along the south and east edges of the ramp, just beyond the Perimeter/Access Road, separating the ramp from Taxiways Alpha and Charlie. - 2.
+- 1. On the Terminal Apron, the non-movement area boundary marking can be found along the south and east edges of the Apron, just beyond the Perimeter/Access Road, separating the Apron from Taxiways Alpha and Charlie. - 2.
 On the North General Aviation (G.A.)
-Ramp, the non-movement area boundary marking can be found along the east edge of the ramp, just beyond the Perimeter/Access Road, separating the ramp from Taxiway Charlie. - 3.
-CAUTION: THERE IS NO NON-MOVEMENT BOUNDARY MARKING ON THE FSDO RAMP!
-The FSDO Ramp abuts the Runway 18-36 Safety Area.
-Therefore, the marking delineating the FSDO Ramp from the Runway 18-36 Safety Area is a Painted Runway Holding Position Marking.
+Apron, the non-movement area boundary marking can be found along the east edge of the Apron, just beyond the Perimeter/Access Road, separating the Apron from Taxiway Charlie. - 3.
+CAUTION: THERE IS NO NON-MOVEMENT BOUNDARY MARKING ON THE CARGO APRON!
+The Cargo Apron abuts the Runway 18-36 Safety Area.
+Therefore, the marking delineating the Cargo Apron from the Runway 18-36 Safety Area is a Painted Runway Holding Position Marking.
 If you cross this marking without the appropriate clearance from Air Traffic Control, you will cause a runway incursion.

-The picture to the right was taken from the western end of the Terminal Ramp.
+The picture to the right was taken from the western end of the Terminal Apron.

-- At the top of the picture is the Terminal and Terminal Ramp. - In the center of the picture is the Perimeter/Access Road.
-(Marked in white paint.) - At the bottom and right of the picture is the non-movement area boundary marking.
-(Marked in yellow paint.) - In this picture, everything to the left of the /Non-Movement Boundary Marking is Non-Movement Area (Terminal Ramp.)
+- ➤ At the top of the picture is the Terminal and Terminal Apron. - ➤ In the center of the picture is the Perimeter/Access Road.
+(Marked in white paint.) - ➤ At the bottom and right of the picture is the non-movement area boundary marking.
+(Marked in yellow paint.) - ➤ In this picture, everything to the left of the /Non-Movement Boundary Marking is Non-Movement Area (Terminal Apron.)
 Everything to the right is the Movement Area (Taxiway Alpha.)

-Operating Vehicles On Non-Movement Areas:
+Operating Vehicles on Non-Movement Areas:

-Ramp areas are unique from most other parts of the airfield at the Jetport because they do not fall under the control of the Air Traffic Control Tower.
-This means that aircraft and vehicle operators are free to move around a ramp without being under the control of an Air Traffic Controller.
-This provides a vehicle operator the flexibility of movement needed to perform many of the tasks that occur on a ramp, but also requires the vehicle operator to be alert at all times.
+Apron areas are unique from most other parts of the airfield at the Jetport because they do not fall under the control of the Air Traffic Control Tower.
+This means that aircraft and vehicle operators are free to move around an Apron without being under the control of an Air Traffic Controller.
+This provides a vehicle operator the flexibility of movement needed to perform many of the tasks that occur on an Apron, but also requires the vehicle operator to be alert at all times.

-Many activities take place on a ramp that can create a distraction or hazard: Aircraft are often moving, passengers may be walking between an aircraft and a gate, moving Jetways can limit visibility, and noise levels can be high enough to mask sounds that would normally provide a warning.
-For these reasons, the Jetport has several rules and procedures that must be followed when operating a vehicle on a ramp or any other location on the airfield.
+Many activities take place on an Apron that can create a distraction or hazard: Aircraft are often moving, passengers may be walking between an aircraft and a gate, moving Jetways can limit visibility, and noise levels can be high enough to mask sounds that would normally provide a warning.
+For these reasons, the Jetport has several rules and procedures that must be followed when operating a vehicle on an Apron or any other location on the airfield.